pay4later/backend-task/micro-service-task.md

 Service will be running on port `9999` and will return a decision outcome as json response

-if the loan value is between 500 and 1000 - status is `accepted`, all other cases `rejected`
+If the loan value is between 500 and 1000 - status will be `accepted`, all other cases `rejected`

 To set-up wiremock for decisioning service
 1) Install and run wiremock locally - http://wiremock.org/docs/running-standalone/